deadcyclo/narrative-ripper/README.md

 * If you want all content run the command `python downloader.py all`
 * when prompted enter the **exact same full path** you entered when running the ripper
 * sit back and wait

+## Questions and answers

+Q: I want to redownload some of my photos or videos

+A: Simply delete (or move) the photos and videos and run the application again.
+The downloader simply checks if a file with the given name exists in the correct location to determine if it should download or not.
+If no file is found, the file will be downloaded.

 ## Bug reporting